 One of the most famous blunders in sports betting history occurred when Japan destroyed South Africa at 1/100.
 The controversy occurred during the Rugby World Cup.
 South Africa had only lost eight international matchups in their history.
 This was a massive sting for thousands of favourite bettors.
 What they had failed to do is look beyond the South Africans team’s success and evaluate Japan’s rising momentum.

 Another prime example of when bookmakers get it wrong was during the 2014/15 Premier League.
 Manchester City were the firm favourites over Burnley.
 The fact that Burnley had drawn with City earlier in the season and City was lacking form throughout previous matches.
 As a result, bookmakers offered high odds for a win from Burnley.
-Punters made big money when Burnley took home the win and bookmakers held their heads in their hands.
+Punters made it okay when Burnley took home the win and bookmakers held their heads in their hands.

 These examples support why you shouldn’t blindly follow favourites.
 Instead, research and cross-checking statistics before placing a wager is key.